Frequently Asked Questions about Living in Housing

 When planning your move to Loras, be sure to remember your pillow and extra long sheets, a phone, hangers, a shower tote, robe and flip flops, towels, toiletries, tissues, laundry soap and quarters, fan, alarm clock, umbrella, school supplies like notebooks, pencils, pens, stapler, a planner, a backpack or book bag, and extension cords.

-Some extras you might want to consider bringing are a small refrigeration (5.0 cubic feet or less), a small microwave (less than 800 watts), dishes, cups, utensils, a TV and cable to hook it up, a VCR or DVD player, a stereo or radio, CDs, and books.
+Some extras you might want to consider bringing are a small refrigeration (5.0 cubic feet or less), a small microwave (1,000 watts or less), dishes, cups, utensils, a TV and cable to hook it up, a VCR or DVD player, a stereo or radio, CDs, and books.

 Things you’ll need to be sure to leave at home include duct tape, air conditioners, toasters, grills, pizza ovens, halogen lamps, candles, incense, pets (although you may bring non-dangerous aquarium fish), paint ball, air-soft, and other guns, and alcohol or other drugs.
 These items are not permitted in Loras housing.